wangzh1/wangzh1.github.io/_pages/about.md

 ---
 Hi!
 I am a junior-year undergraduate in Computer Science at ShanghaiTech University, China.

-Currently, I am an visiting student at the University of Wisconsin-Madison.
+Currently, I am a visiting student at the University of Wisconsin-Madison.

 My research interest includes computational imaging, single photon imaging, computer vision, and machine learning.